-Roadway System Variables Average Hourly Water Application Intensity (i) ^a Calegory Wc (%) p (mm/h) d (vehicles/ hour) t (hours) liters/ meter 2 gallons/ yard2 From Mining Location to Elgin Pit Boundary (Year 2) 90 0.223 04 1.0 0.071 0.016 From Mining Location to Rosemont Pit Boundary900.223151.00.2(Year 8) 0.268 0.059 ^a The model predicts a 90% control efficiency regardless whether the water application intensity is met with a single hourly application, multiple applications during the 1-hour period, or greater application intensities for less frequent applications.
+Roadway System Variables Average Hourly Water Application Intensity (i) ^a Category Wc (%) p (mm/h) d (vehicles/ hour) t (hours) liters/ meter 2 gallons/ yard2 From Mining Location to Elgin Pit Boundary (Year 2) 90 0.223 04 1.0 0.071 0.016 From Mining Location to Rosemont Pit Boundary (Year 8) 90 0.223 15 1.0 0.268 0.059 ^a The model predicts a 90% control efficiency regardless whether the water application intensity is met with a single hourly application, multiple applications during the 1-hour period, or greater application intensities for less frequent applications.

-It should be noted that the pan evaporation rates used to calculate the example application intensities in Tables 4.1 and 4.2 represent annual averages which, when used with Equation 1, will result in an application intensity that is too high for winter months and too low for summer months.
+It should be noted that the pan evaporation rates used to calculate the example application intensities in Tables 4.1 and 4.2 represent applied averages which when used with Equation 1, will result in an in Tables 4.1 and 4.2 represent annual averages which, when used with Equation 1, will result in an application intensity that is too high for winter months and too low for summer months.
 Actual application intensities will be determined based on pan evaporation rates representative of the different climatological periods of the year.
 Additionally, the calculated intensities are based on assumed mine production rates.
 Lower production rates, resulting in less traffic, would be characterized by lower application intensities.
 Also, if any type of water adhesion enhancing material, such as a surfactant, is used with Dust Control Plan B, application intensities would be re-evaluated.
 Additionally, adjustments to the parameters used in the equation, such as evaporation, will be adjusted to site-specific conditions as that information becomes available.